mbreed-author/mbreed-author.github.io/_posts/2022-02-06-events-notes-14.md

 4. **Morecambe and Wise** were hugely popular entertainers.
 In Autumn 1968 they moved from ATV to BBC2, as the only channel broadcasting in colour.

+5. In the 1990s the delicatessen on the opposite side of Craven Passage was bought by the *Ship and Shovell* inn and turned into a second bar.
+[The pub](https://www.shipandshovell.co.uk/) serves an excellent steak pie.
+From the second bar you can descend to Hungerford Lane, which runs underground beneath the Charing Cross railway lines to the Embankment.

 5. Harold Wilson as Prime minister was increasingly convinced that he was being **spied on by MI5**.
 This has been thoroughly investigated and [denied by the Security Service](https://www.mi5.gov.uk/the-wilson-plot).

 6. **Viscount Chesterfield** bears a strong resemblance to [Tony Benn](https://en.wikipedia.org/wiki/Tony_Benn), who renounced his title Viscount Stansgate in order to become an MP.
 In Wilson's 1964-1970 government he was first Postmaster General, overseeing the construction of the P O Tower, then Minister for Technology, overseeing the development of the Concorde airliner.
 He became a left-wing hate figure for the media, despite (or because of) his practical achievements and avuncular pip-smoking manner.